May Declaration: Announcement and reception

+On 30 May 1917, 33 members of the Yugoslav Club presented a declaration, demanding unification of Habsburg lands inhabited by Croats, Slovenes, and Serbs into a democratic, free, and independent state organised as a Habsburg realm.
+The demand was made with references to the principles of national self-determination and Croatian state right.
+The signatories included Korošec, and two other prominent Slovenian political leaders – the Governor of the Duchy of Carniola, Ivan Šusteršič, and Janez Evangelist Krek.
+Sources are not entirely in agreement on the number of signatories.
+Croatian historian Ivo Perić stated there were 32 signatories, while historian Ferdo Šišić listed 35 names of signatories.
+The list composed by Šišić appears unreliable because it listed two persons who died before the resolution was adopted and Gustav Gregorin who had left the country and joined the Yugoslav Committee.
+The declaration was read in the Croatian Sabor on 20 July 1917 by Živko Petričić and he stated that there were 33 signatories.
+According to historian Stjepan Matković, there were 20 Slovenian signatories, eleven Croats representing Istria and Dalmatia, and two Croatian Serbs elected in Dalmatia.

 The May Declaration was first welcomed in Croatia by the Mile Starčević faction of the Party of Rights (SSP).
 The SSP leader, Ante Pavelić, praised the declaration in the Croatian Sabor a week after its debut in Vienna as an expression of a democratic spirit awakened in Europe by enlightened Russia.
 While publicly endorsing the declaration, Pavelić was fully aware that there would be no concessions from Vienna.
 The Frankist faction of the SSP, organised as the Pure Party of Rights and led by Aleksandar Horvat, did not endorse the declaration, but declared that it would not hinder the efforts of those supporting the declaration.
 The Croatian People's Peasant Party leader Stjepan Radić offered only lukewarm support.
 A particularly strong support for the declaration came from Antun Bauer, the then Archbishop of Zagreb.
 The HSK, as the ruling party in Croatia-Slavonia, and its co-founder and leader Svetozar Pribičević, ignored the May Declaration.

 The declaration was opposed by Bosniak leaders such as the president of the Diet of Bosnia, Safvet-beg Bašagić.
 A counter-proposal was submitted to the Emperor, whereby Bosnia and Herzegovina would be attached to Hungary and given a degree of autonomy.
 The Bosnian Serbs were reserved, while the Croatian Serbs largely opposed the declaration demands.
 The declaration was also criticised by some Roman Catholics, such as Krek, who preferred a unified state outside Habsburg realms.